-I’ve put this off for so long, but now that my trip and semester are both over, I’m finally starting to scrape together some time and can catch up on some of my blog backlog, like these yearbooks.
+I’ve put this off for so long, but now that my USA trip and school semester are both over, I’m finally starting to scrape together some time and can catch up on some of my blog backlog, like these yearbooks.
 I have the Dunman High 1997-2000 ones scanned, and by the gods I will get them all uploaded eventually.

 This is the 1998 yearbook for Dunman High School in Singapore.
 The school year ran from January 1998 to December 1998, and I was in Secondary 2 at this time.
 This was my last, best year at this school, and the last time I was featured in the yearbook, as my family moved to Canada at the end of 1998.
 (Still got the yearbook though, no idea how.)

 Not everything was roses and sunshine, but I still count my experiences at this school as some of the most valuable, fun, and formative experiences in my life, and am finally again (after 20 years) in touch with most of my friends through our joint 1KL WhatsApp group.
 There are a couple people missing from this group though — you know who you are, and please reach out (jesskitten at gmail) so I can help you get in touch with everyone else again.
 Or at least reach out to say hi to me!

 Mega.nz folder link to JPG and TIF files here.

 Most of this page was written on Apr 11 2022.
 11 months after I did the 1997 yearbook.
 Eesh.